beautiful-code/bc-website/content/articles/building-production-reverse-etl-pipelines-for-gtm-systems.md

 ### Delta Detection and Backfill Strategy

 Syncing full tables on every run overwhelms destination APIs and violates rate limits.
-Build incremental dbt models that emit only changed rows using "updated_at" timestamps or row-level hashes.
+Build incremental data build tool (dbt) models that emit only changed rows using "updated_at" timestamps or row-level hashes.
 A 48-hour lookback window catches late-arriving updates from upstream systems.
 When backfilling historical data, chunk records into batches sized to respect API quotas and implement exponential backoff for rejected requests.
 Queue failures into a retry table rather than blocking the entire pipeline.

 ### Contracts and Observability Lock In Trust

 Treat each destination as a data contract.
 Define what fields you send, their types, and required values upfront.
 Add dbt tests that block syncs when data violates these rules.
 Before going live, test with a 1% sample and log what would change.
 This lets GTM teams review before full rollout.

 After deployment, track the metrics that matter: rows attempted versus succeeded, why records failed, and what changed per destination.
 Build dashboards showing these numbers so marketing and sales can verify their segments worked as expected.
-This visibility also creates audit trails for compliance reviews around PII and consent.
+This visibility also creates audit trails for compliance reviews around Personally Identifiable Information (PII) and consent.